 The action attributes refer to some semantic description of the actions.
 For example the action of riding a bike can be described as “riding bike” as well as “sitting on a bike seat”.
 For each attribute, we train a discriminative classifier such as SVM to separate the images that can or cannot be described as this attribute, as the previous works of applying attributes for object recognition.

-As for action parts which are objects and human poses, we represent them using a list of pre-defined objects and poselets.
-Each part corresponds to a pre-trained part detector which is taken from object bank or poselet.
+We then define objects and human poses as action parts, representing them using a list of pre-defined objects and poselets.
+Each part corresponds to a pre-trained part detector which is taken from either object bank or poselet.
 The detector tells us how likely that a specific object or poselet appears in the action image.

 Given these action attributes and parts, an action image can be represented as a feature vector of the confidence scores of attribute classification and part detection.
 This feature vector represents many semantic information of the image, such as what attributes can be used to describe this image, which objects and poselets are contained in the image.

-However, the attribute classifiers and part detectors are not perfect, which makes the image feature vector contain a lot of noise.
+However, the attribute classifiers and part detectors are not perfect, which makes the image feature vector noisy (“a lot” is too dramatic).
 To reduce the noise and to better capture the contextual information between the attributes and parts, we introduce a set of action bases.
 Each action basis captures a specific set of attributes and parts that usually co-occur in some specific actions.
 It has large values on those attributes and parts, while has small values on all the others.
 For example, sitting, bike, and bike helmet for the action of “riding bike”, and “phoning” and “cellphone” in the action of “making a phone call”.
 Also, those action bases are represented as sparse vectors.
 This is because while there can be a large number of possible attributes and parts for all the actions, only a small number of them are highly related in each particular class.

 Given those action bases, the feature vector of an action image can be approximated by multiplying them with a vector of bases coefficients.
 The coefficient values reflect how likely that the set of attributes and parts in each action basis appear in the image.
 Since the coefficients only have large values on the bases that are related to the corresponding action, the multiplication result will effectively remove the noise in the data introduced by weak classification or detection results, and obtain a feature vector that well captures the attributes and parts that are closely related to the corresponding human action in the image.